ibm-cloud-docs/speech-to-text/language-resource.md

 -   Use Spanish alphabetic characters: `a-z` and `A-Z` including valid Spanish accented letters.
 -   To pronounce a single letter, use the letter followed by a period.
 If the period is followed by another character, be sure to use a space between the period and the next character.
 For example, use `N. C. A. A.`, *not* `N.C.A.A.`
--   Use real or made-up words that are pronounceable in Spanish, for example, `shuchensni` for the word `Sczcesny`.
+-   Use real or made-up words that are pronounceable in Spanish, for example, `shuchesnie` for the word `Sczcesny`.
 -   Use the spelling of numbers, for example, `setenta y cinco` for `75`.
 -   You can include multiple words separated by spaces, but the service enforces a maximum of 40 total characters not including spaces.